India–Soviet Union relations: History

 During the 1950s and 1960s, the Soviet Union significantly expanded KGB operations in India.
 In 1959 it created an import-export bank to subsidize the Communist Party of India (CPI).
 The KGB also exerted influence over Indian media, reportedly maintaining over ten newspapers on its payroll and placing over 3,789 articles in Indian publications in 1973 alone, more than in any other non-communist country.

 The KGB carefully cultivated a close relationship with Indira Gandhi, surrounding her with male admirers during her 1953 visit to the Soviet Union.
 The KGB planted false stories against Gandhi's political opponents, and in 1969 encouraged the Indian communist parties to support Gandhi against her rivals in the Congress party.
 After the 1971 election Gandhi appointed the former Communist Mohan Kumaramangalam to the government, signed a secret Treaty of Peace, Friendship, and Co-operation with the Soviet Union and lifted limits on the size of the Soviet embassy staff.

 Throughout the 1950s, there was Soviet assistance and technology transfer in multiple industrial sectors such as steel, defense, railways, construction equipment, metal, mining, petrochemicals and more to India.
 The Soviet Union's strong relations with India had a negative impact on both Soviet relations with China and Indian relations with China, during the Khrushchev period.
 The Soviet Union declared its neutrality during the 1959 border dispute and the Sino-Indian War of October 1962, although the Chinese strongly objected.
 The Soviet Union gave India substantial economic and military assistance and by 1960 India had received more Soviet assistance than China had.
 This disparity became another point of contention in Sino-Soviet relations.
 In 1962 the Soviet Union agreed to transfer technology to co-produce the Mikoyan-Gurevich MiG-21 jet fighter in India, which the Soviet Union had earlier denied to China.

 In 1965, the Soviet Union successfully served as a peace broker between India and Pakistan after the Indo-Pakistani War of 1965.
 The Soviet Premier, Alexei Kosygin, met with representatives of India and Pakistan and helped them negotiate an end to the military conflict over Kashmir.
-The death of Mr. Lal Bahadur Shastri (the then Indian Prime Minister) at Tashkent, Uzbekistan, USSR, immediately after the Tashkent Peace treaty still remains an issue of controversy.
+The death of Lal Bahadur Shastri (the then Indian Prime Minister) at Tashkent, Uzbekistan, USSR, immediately after the Tashkent Peace treaty still remains an issue of controversy.